-The entire incorporation process (preparation of documents, notarial deed of incorporation, filings at the Companies Register etc.) takes approximately a couple of weeks but may vary depending on the workload of the local Companies Register under whose jurisdiction the company's registered office falls.
+The entire incorporation process (preparation of documents, notarial deed of incorporation, filings at the companies' register etc.) takes approximately 3 weeks but may vary depending on the workload of the local companies register under whose jurisdiction the company's registered office falls.